Scalars from Gauge Fields: Hypercharge ?

-It is clear from the combination of eqs. (\ref{tiltil}) and (\ref{nabfact}) that the action of eq. (\ref{SAQbar}) is still a fancy rewriting of the classical gauge action.
-Since the latter ``knows nothing'' about the coupling $g_1$, it follows that (\ref{SAQbar}), contrary to appearances, is in fact independent of $g_1$.
-This invariance will be broken, along with the gauge symmetry itself, by the spontaneous formation of VEV's in certain scalars, which takes place at a definite, nonzero value of $g_1$.
-In the world of ``intrinsic'' scalars, once they have been endowed with hypercharge in the way explored here, there is therefore the possibility of ``spontaneous creation of a coupling''.
+It is clear from the combination of eqs.~(\ref{tiltil}) and (\ref{nabfact}) that the action of eq.~(\ref{SAQbar}) is still a fancy rewriting of the classical gauge action.
+Since the latter ``knows nothing'' about the coupling $g_4$, it follows that (\ref{SAQbar}), contrary to appearances, is in fact independent of $g_4$.
+As we shall see in section 9, this invariance will be broken in the scalar sector by imposing the condition that the scalar fields carry a truly four-dimensional representation of the extended isospin -- this condition will be met at a nonzero value of $g_4 \sigma / g_2$ (eq.~(\ref{gsigmacond}) below).
+In the world of ``intrinsic'' scalars, once they have been endowed with hypercharge in the way attempted here, there is therefore the possibility of ``spontaneous creation of a coupling''.